 Romeritos and pre-hispanic flavors

-One dish is without a doubt authentic proof of the survival of ancient flavors, the romeritos, that are an extremely Mexican part of the Christmas celebration and prove the ancient inhabitants of the Valley of Mexico's knowledge of nature.
+One dish is without a doubt authentic proof of the survival of ancient flavors, the romeritos, which are an extremely Mexican part of the Christmas celebration and prove the ancient inhabitants of the Valley of Mexico’s knowledge of nature.
 The romeritos (which are not romeros nor Rosemary) are plants that only grow in the winter months in the brackish soil of the former Texcoco Lake.
-Faithful to the Great City of Tenochtitlan's swampy origins, the romerito is a wild plant that doesn't need to be cultivated and that is gathered manually.
+Faithful to the Great City of Tenochtitlan’s swampy origins, the romerito is a wild plant that doesn’t need to be cultivated and that is gathered manually.

 Meaty and green, its short needle-shaped leaves release their flavor in a dish that combines them with nopales -a Plateau cactus- and dry shrimp patties in a mole based sauce.
 Anyone who has tasted romeritos knows that they are being faced with a historic wonder of Mexican cuisine.

-Their crisp, salty flavor reminds us of the valley's marshy origins and allows us to converge with our past while taking us to the superposition of times and to the combination of Aztec ingredients with New Spain's invention: mole.
-The taste of a romeritos taco is a communion with history and the land, in a Christmas that is renovated year after year.
+Their crisp, salty flavor reminds us of the valley’s marshy origins and allows us to converge with our past while taking us to the superposition of times and to the combination of Aztec ingredients with New Spain’s invention: mole.
+The taste of a romeritos taco is communion with history and the land, in a Christmas that is renovated year after year.

 The combination of various tubers and fruits, many of Mexican origin, is called Christmas Salad.
 The basis is jicama -a native of Mexico-, which yields the whiteness of its biteable and crispy pulp to the deep red of the beet (without a doubt of European origin: sugar was obtained from beet before sugar cane was introduced by Marco Polo), to which pieces of celery and apple are added, and chopped peanuts sprinkled over.